MarcusWentz/ElectricKeeper/README.md

 Video demo [__NEED TO RECORD AGAIN WITH FRONTEND AND HALF LIFE VOX SOUNDS ___]: https://www.youtube.com/watch?v=949bsTmufhI

 Powered by a Raspberry Pi 4, which is controlled by a hybrid smart contract using Chainlink Keepers to automate turning off LEDs for electric bill expirations
 [with sound alerts using Half Life's VOX (Black Mesa Announcement System).
+Chainlink API/pricefeeds are used to get real world electric rate data and convert it in terms of MATIC/USD on Polygon.

 ElectricKeeper verified Etherscan (Mobile Device Interface): [_____DO THIS AFTER ALL UNIT TESTING IS DONE ____]